 Strata titled properties operate sinking funds (also known in different parts of the country as reserve funds or capital works funds) to budget for and raise the appropriate monies required for the long-term upkeep of common property.
 Monies raised by levy contributions from lot owners in a strata scheme are held by the body corporate to spend on maintaining and replacing capital items.

 Across the nation state body corporate and community management regulations require a sinking fund (or reserve or capital works fund) budget to be prepared by an appropriately qualified professional.
-The Quantity Surveyors at Acumentis are experienced in working with strata management to budget for funds to maintain, repair, renew or replace common property assets or areas, and advise on the approach to raise these funds.
+Our trusted Quantity Surveying partner are experienced in working with strata management to budget for funds to maintain, repair, renew or replace common property assets or areas, and advise on the approach to raise these funds.

 Fund forecasting and planning for future capital expenditure can avoid having to raise financially stressful special or one-off levies to meet unexpected or non-planned expenditure.